This Study Revealed the States With the Most and Least Student Loan Debt

 Either way, it offers perspective, which the human spirit seems to appreciate.

 Credit Sesame, a service that provides free credit scores and credit reports, recently tapped into its database to analyze 1 million of its accounts (with 4 million loans) to figure out which states were the best and worst for student loan debt.
+The list also includes the District of Columbia.

 The Five States With the Highest Student Loan Debt